WordCmp.com

 mean (verb) plan (verb)

-mean or intend to express or convey have the will and intention to carry out some action
+intend to refer to have the will and intention to carry out some action

 have a specified degree of importance